Verifying the Union of Manifolds Hypothesis for Image Data: The union of manifolds hypothesis

 \section{The union of manifolds hypothesis}

-We will assume that samples from $\P^*$, including $\D$, always fall in a set which can be written as:
+We will assume that the support of $\P^*$, $supp(\P^*)$, can be written as:

-where $\sqcup$ denotes disjoint union, and each $\M_\ell$ is a connected manifold of dimension $d^{(\ell)}$.
-We call this assumption the \textit{union of manifolds hypothesis}.
-Note that we make the assumption that each $\M_\ell$ is connected merely for notational simplicity, as we could collapse each union of manifolds of matching dimension into a single disconnected manifold, but this notation allows us to reason about different $\M_\ell$ as connected components of interest.
+where $\sqcup$ denotes disjoint union, each $\M_\ell$ is a connected manifold of dimension $d^{(\ell)}$, and $cl(\cdot)$ denotes closure in $\mathcal{X}$.\footref{support_note} We refer to this assumption the \textit{union of manifolds hypothesis}.
+Note that we make the assumption that each $\M_\ell$ is connected merely for notational simplicity, as we could collapse each union of manifolds of matching dimension into a single disconnected manifold, but this notation allows us to reason about different $cl(\M_\ell)$ as connected components of interest.
 Note also that the standard manifold hypothesis is equivalent to adding the assumption that all $d^{(\ell)}$s are identical.
+In the rest of this section we empirically verify this hypothesis on various commonly-used image datasets in two parts: first by establishing the disconnectedness of $supp(\P^*)$, and then by estimating the intrinsic dimension on each of its (approximate) connected components.